 Gathering data on the people that almost convert is actually a lot easy than most people might at first think that it is, which is why it is so strange to think that more people are not focusing on this intermediary information.

 Most people with online businesses in this situation are only gathering data on actual conversions.
 So, when someone buys something, when money changes hands, this is when their online marketing analysis program (for example, Google Analytics) is set up to record the conversion.
 But what about all those people who go to your website and add products to the cart, but change their minds just before proceeding to check out?
+That’s one thing that you conversion analysis might be missing.

 We have all done this.
 We have all put something into an online buy basket, made our way to check out and then changed our minds, removing the product from the cart before purchase.